-The Construction Site Storm Water Runoff Control program was successfully implemented in 2016.
+The Construction Site Storm Water Runoff Control program was successfully implemented in 2018.
 For active construction projects disturbing greater than one acre within the jurisdiction of the Port, the Contractor shall obtain authorization under the APDES Construction General Permit (CGP).
-Projects disturbing greater than 10,000 square feet must coordinate improvements with the Port and comply with MOA Title 21 regulations regarding storm water plans and Handout AG-21.
+Projects disturbing greater than 10,000 square feet must coordinate improvements with the Port to avoid, minimize, and mitigate adverse impacts to water quality.
+A Construction Site Form must be prepared by the Contractor and signed by the Port before construction may commence.

-The Port reviewed two construction storm water pollution prevention plans (SWPPP) during 2016 to ensure compliance with the Port's SWMP.
-A Construction Site Form was completed and signed by the Contractor and Port representative documenting each review.
+The Port reviewed two construction storm water pollution prevention plans (SWPPP) for projects disturbing greater than one acre during 2018 to ensure compliance with the Port's SWMP.
+Coverage under the CGP was required for a Port construction project associated with the Modernization Program and for a waterline project for the Anchorage Water and Wastewater Utility (AWWU).
+Two additional informal storm water plans were reviewed for projects that were less than one acre but greater than 10,000 sf (TOTE repaving and Alaska Diversified Contractors lighting installation).
+A Construction Site Form for each project was completed and signed by the Contractor and Port representative documenting each review.

-Unannounced site inspections of Port facilities were conducted on a semi-regular basis throughout 2016.
+Unannounced site inspections of Port facilities were conducted on a semi-regular basis throughout 2018.
 Active construction projects were observed for general compliance with storm water regulations and informally inspected at least once during active construction.
-No violations or enforcement actions were observed.
+The Port required copies of weekly inspections for projects with CGP coverage to ensure compliance.

 The measurable goal for the Constructions Site Storm Water Runoff Control MCM is to implement this program for new construction projects (Appendix A, Table 1).
-This goal was achieved and all applicable construction projects were reviewed for compliance in 2016.
+This goal was achieved and all applicable construction projects were reviewed for compliance in 2018.
 The Port considers this program to be effective and in compliance with the current MS4 permit; no changes to the program itself or the associated measureable goal are proposed for the upcoming year.